B1Z0N/iahr/README.md

 And that's wrong!.
 Stop, not so fast.
 It lacks three more things:

-1. `iahr` doesn't know anything about your code.
+1. `Iahr` doesn't know anything about your code.
 So it should be registered.
 2. Use `async def` because it's faster
 3. You need more info to reply to a message, just an additional parameter: `event`